-iii) The Shocking Revelation from Three University Dons offers a realistic meaning to the issue of gun ownership and why the curtailing of its proliferation might be a mirage after all.
+offers a realistic meaning to the issue of gun ownership and why the curtailing of its proliferation might be a mirage after all.
 According to Fox, J. A., Drakulich, K. & McDevitt, J. (2023), “There is a group of Americans for whom guns have become symbolic.
 This group feels as though their privileges as Americans are being threatened, and as a result, the debate is no longer about guns; it is about their perceived standing in America.” – The study found that when three specific privileged identities (white, US-born, and male) intersected with feelings of those identities being threatened, whether by social justice movements or other political movements, subjects were likely to feel strong attachments to guns and be staunchly opposed to gun control measures.
 Drakulich described this group’s relationship to guns as gun culture 2.0, the notion that gun culture used to be tied to activities like hunting or marksmanship, but a new relationship with guns has emerged that is fundamentally different”.
 Drakulich seems to let the cat out of the bag.
 This study shows that the red states dominated by the hardcore conservative right are “revolutionary and culturally resistant to reforms, redemption or alternative policy” and mental health options about gun ownership and control.
 The blue states’ progressives are sympathetic to victims of gun violence and are pursuing social and legal reforms.

-iv) Some Statistical Records of Violence by Guns: According to Katsafanas et al. (2023: On May 24, 2022, an 18-year-old man killed 19 students and two teachers and wounded 17 individuals at Robb Elementary School in Uvalde, TX, using an AR-15-style rifle. - The Robb Elementary School mass shooting, the second deadliest school mass shooting in American history.
+According to Katsafanas et al. (2023: On May 24, 2022, an 18-year-old man killed 19 students and two teachers and wounded 17 individuals at Robb Elementary School in Uvalde, TX, using an AR-15-style rifle. - The Robb Elementary School mass shooting, the second deadliest school mass shooting in American history.
 In 2021, gun violence claimed 45,027 lives (including 20,937 suicides), with 313 children aged 0–11 killed and 750 injured and 1247 youth aged 12–17 killed and 3385 injured.

 In 2020, there were 19,384 gun murders, representing a 34% increase from the year before, a 49% increase over five years, and a 75% increase over ten years (Pew Research Center, 2022).
 Additionally, 58% of perpetrators had a connection to the school, 70% were White males, 73 to 80% obtained guns from home or relatives or friends, and 100% exhibited warning signs or showed behavior that was of cause for concern; also, in 77% of school shootings, at least one person knew about the shooter’s plan before the shooting events occurred (Everytown Research & Policy, 2021).

-v) Domestic Violence, Guns, and Mass Shootings: According to Lockwood, K., Rowe, C., & Sager, E. (2023), With 393,000,000 civilian firearms in circulation, more guns than people are in the United States.
+: According to Lockwood, K., Rowe, C., & Sager, E. (2023), With 393,000,000 civilian firearms in circulation, more guns than people are in the United States.
 Decades of powerful gun lobbying have made the Second Amendment a household name- Americans are 25 times more likely to die by gun homicide than those in any other high-income country; - One in four homicides in the United States is DV-related, and the presence of a firearm in a DV incident raises the risk of homicide by 500%.